JSS University Mysore Allied Sciences 2026

 The authority has implemented the use of a candidate's biometric at the NEET 2026 registration process.
 Candidates have to upload a live photograph along with the left and right thumb and finger impressions in the NEET application form.
 Apart from this, the NEET UG 2026 biometric attendance will also be taken on exam day.
 Read the full article on ‘NEET 2026 biometric attendance’ to know more about what methods can be used at the NEET exam centres as part of biometric attendance.

 Biometric attendance in the NEET 2026 exam is the process of recording unique biological traits such as fingerprints, facial recognition or iris scans.
-The biometric attendance in NEET UG has become an integral part of the exam's security to prevent fraudulent practices.
+Biometric attendance in NEET UG has become an integral part of the exam's security to prevent fraudulent practices.
 At the NEET exam centres, candidates have to undergo biometric verification and face authentication as part of attendance.

 Get expert advice on college selection, admission chances, and career path in a personalized counselling session.